civiform/civiform/cloud/deploys/bin/azure/README.md

 After running this you should be able to run postgres commands directly.

-## Known issues
+## db-connection known issues
 The first time you run this command on a newly provisioned machine, the command might fail.
 You can just re-run the command and it should run.
-You will also need to manually enter the password for the database

 # get-bastion-commands
 In order to run stuff like pg_dump/restore you have to ssh onto the machine